-In this post I wanted to discuss what you need to do after you receive a job offer.
+In this post I wanted to discuss what you need to do, for effective salary negotiation, after you receive a job offer in Singapore.

-- As a thumb rule, assume that the initial offer provided by most employers is not the most they can give.
+As a thumb rule, assume that the initial offer provided by most employers in Singapore is not the most they can give.
 There is usually up to 20-25% of an upside, depending on the company, industry and economic situation.

-- Fix a meeting (not a phone call) with the employer to discuss the offer.
-Don’t state explicitly that you want to negotiate salary.
+Fix a meeting (not a phone call) with the employer to discuss the offer.
+Don’t state explicitly that you want to engage in salary negotiation.
 Position it more as a discussion on the overall offer and an opportunity for you to ask them a few questions.

-- During the meeting start by asking any questions you have about the offer.
+During the meeting start by asking any questions you have about the job offer.
 That serves as a good warm-up.

-- Speaking of alternative solutions, don’t limit your objective to getting a higher basic salary.
+Speaking of alternative solutions, don’t limit your salary negotiation objective to getting a higher basic salary.
 Think of compensation in a broader sense, in terms of what you can get from an employer.
-Often employers find it harder to budge on basic salary but it might be easier to give more bonus, allowances, insurance, perks, leave days, formal/external training and so on.
+Often employers in Singapore find it harder to budge on basic salary but it might be easier to give more bonus, allowances, insurance, perks, leave days, formal/external training and so on.